 If your child has been injured as a result of poor medical treatment, he or she is entitled to make a compensation claim for the injuries they have suffered and also for the financial costs that have been incurred as a result of the injury.

 If the claim is successful, the compensation will help to pay for the costs of your child's past, current and future needs, such as specialist care, treatment and therapies, specialist equipment, suitably adapted accommodation and assistive technology.
 A claim can provide you with peace of mind that your child's future needs will be provided for and enable you to focus on your family's wellbeing.

 Specialist solicitors will support you through the process of making a claim.
 They can also advise you on funding your child's claim, for example through legal aid or a "no win, no fee" agreement.

 To make a claim for compensation, a solicitor would need to obtain evidence from an expert to show that:

 - The medical professionals who treated you or your child provided substandard treatment.

 - That as a direct result of that substandard treatment, your child has suffered injury.

-We are supported by the solicitors listed below, who specialise in clinical negligence cases and work with families who have disabled children.
-We are confident that they are reputable and that they care for families of disabled children.
+We work with the solicitors listed below, who specialise in personal injury and clinical negligence cases.
+We are confident that they are reputable and supportive of the work we do.

 You may also want to look into other options, such as using the NHS complaints procedure or complaining to your local Clinical Commissioning group.